Best Backpacking Sleeping Bags of 2024

 • Not as heat efficient as some

-The NEMO Disco 15 (men’s / women’s) has a unique shape that’s roomier than typical mummy bags, so it’s one of the comfiest options available for side sleepers.
+The NEMO Disco 15 Endless Promise (men’s / women’s) has a unique shape that’s roomier than typical mummy bags, so it’s one of the comfiest options available for side sleepers.
 The fit also makes it a viable option for car camping where comfort tends to be a bigger priority than weight savings and technical performance.

 On the flip side, roomy bags like the Disco are less heat efficient because your body has to warm up the extra space.
 This shouldn’t be a big deal if you’re mostly using the Disco in temperatures that are above freezing, but it’s something to consider before purchasing if extra wiggle room isn’t your main priority.

 The spacious spoon shape isn’t the only thing that sets the Disco apart.
 This bag has several unique features, like a pocket to hold your pillow in place and NEMO’s signature “Thermo Gills” that help vent heat on warm nights.
-The Thermo Gills are two zippered sections on the top of the sleeping bag that open up to dissipate heat held in the baffles near your core.
-Cooler air can get in through the seam between these baffles to help cool you down on hot nights without having to give up the comfort of being snuggled up in your bag.

-And one of the most exciting things about the newest Disco is its inclusion in NEMO’s new Endless Promise program.
+One of the most exciting things about the newest Disco is its inclusion in NEMO’s new Endless Promise program.
 Recognizing the large impact that their products can have on the environment, NEMO’s Endless Promise gear is designed to be durable, easily repairable, and fully recyclable.
 To follow through on that promise, NEMO provides a free return label to users when their bag is ready to be recycled into something new, they’ll send it to the appropriate recycling facilities and then they’ll send you a gift card as a thanks for helping keep waste out of the landfill.

 We view the Disco as more of a crossover bag than strictly a backpacking sleep sack.
 But its reasonable price and roomy comfort make it a good investment for those looking for a single bag that’s practical for both car camping and backpacking.